zooniverse/front-end-monorepo/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 ## Package
-_Choose from the list, or write "unknown"_ _app-content-pages, app-content, lib-classifier, lib-panoptes-js, lib-react-components_
+_Choose from the list: app-content-pages, app-content, lib-classifier, lib-panoptes-js, lib-react-components, unknown_

 ## Describe the bug
 A clear and concise description of what the bug is.